 Students should be aware that they pay the external institution, not NYU, for courses taken externally.
 Federal financial aid can sometimes be transferred to most US colleges/universities.
 No NYU-specific aid can be transferred.
 For more information students should contact NYU’s Office of Financial Aid.

 Students are strongly advised to contact the Gallatin Office of Academic Advising well in advance of their intended external study to ensure that their plans abide by Gallatin’s policies and procedures.

 Students must complete the Gallatin Domestic External Study Application, which is subject to approval by their adviser and Gallatin Office of Academic Advising.
-The application requires a 250-500-word statement in which the student explains the relevance of the external study to his/her concentration and how it will enhance his/her education.
+The application requires a 250-500-word statement in which the student explains the relevance of the external study to their concentration and how it will enhance their education.

 To receive credit for external study, the student must have the external institution send an official transcript directly to: